asymmetric/nixpkgs-iso-unmaintained-check/README.md

 - Gets list of **store paths** in build and runtime closure for the minimal ISO
 - Tries to match those against the list of unmaintained **packages** in Nixpkgs

-Note that because Nix has no notion of packages, we have to apply some fuzzy matching here.
+NB: because Nix has no notion of packages, we have to apply some **fuzzy matching** here.

 Therefore, the list is only a lower bound.